gordonguthrie/TheManual/the_manual/chapter1/introduction.md

 The chapter goes through how built in synths behave in terms of:

-* paramaters, default values and validations
+* parameters, default values and validations
 * error messages
 * integration with the documentation/in Sonic Pi help
 * in relation to other synths - to be well behaved members of the Sonic Pi synth family